Security tiers

 Worker process memory

-External Identity backend (Vault, 1Password, …)✓ (per their security model)
+External Identity backend (Vault, 1Password, …)✓ (per the backend's security model)

 Sandbox os.environ (in-memory, container-scoped)

-Container filesystem (/workspace, /tmp, …)✗ unless explicitly written by tool runner — usually not
+Container filesystem (/workspace, /tmp, …)✗ unless the tool runner explicitly writes — usually not

 LLM inference point (external)✗ (prompts must be redacted)